Higher Dimer Covers on Snake Graphs: Lattice of -Dimer Covers and Generating Functions

 \begin {definition} Let $\lambda$ be a Young diagram (or a skew Young diagram).
 A \emph{reverse plane partition} of shape $\lambda$ is a filling of the tiles of $\lambda$ with non-negative integers which are weakly increasing in rows (left-to-right) and columns (top-to-bottom). \end {definition}

-\begin {remark} A snake graph is the same thing as a \emph{border strip}, which is a skew Young diagram $\lambda / \mu$ which contains no $2 \times 2$ square. \end {remark}
+\begin {remark} A snake graph is the same thing as a \emph{border strip}, which is a connected skew Young diagram $\lambda / \mu$ which contains no $2 \times 2$ square. \end {remark}

 \begin {prop} Let $\mathcal{G}$ be a snake graph.
 There is a bijection between $\mathcal{L}_m(\mathcal{G})$ (the set of $m$-lattice paths on $\mathcal{G}$) and the set of reverse plane partitions of shape $\mathcal{G}$ with all parts less than or equal to $m$.
-Under this bijection the area under the $m$-lattice path is equal to the \emph{size} of the reverse plane partition (the sum of its parts). \end {prop} \begin {proof} For an $m$-lattice path, label each tile with a number $0,1,2,\dots,m$, indicating the number of paths which go above that tile.
-Since a lattice path can only step right or up, this means if a path goes over a tile, it must also go above all tiles below and to the right of that tile.
-This means the numbers will weakly increase down and to the right, which is equivalent to the reverse plane partition condition. \end {proof}
+Under this bijection the area under the $m$-lattice path is equal to the size of the reverse plane partition (the sum of its parts). \end {prop}